 - CMPE 685 Principles of Communications Networks

 Students must consult with their assigned advisors prior to registration and finalize their course selection with their advisors.
-All courses need to be approved by the student’s advisor.

 A star next to the course name denotes that new course application is in progress for the given course.